 How to Speak Like a Data Center Geek

-What is Digital Infrastructure?
+What Is Digital Infrastructure?

-How businesses across the globe are adapting to challenges and capitalizing on opportunities by going digital
+Businesses across the globe are adapting to challenges and capitalizing on opportunities by going digital

-What is Digital Infrastructure?
+What Is Digital Infrastructure?

 Three technology trends that are driving infrastructure change

-Business leaders are starting to understand the value of shifting their digital infrastructure to the edge, rather than relying exclusively on a centralized digital core.
+Business leaders are starting to capitalize on the value of shifting their digital infrastructure to the edge, rather than relying exclusively on a centralized digital core.
 By distributing infrastructure at the edge, digital leaders can analyze data closer to the source to gain insights quickly and efficiently, and take advantage of the full potential of 5G apps with low latency.

 However, this growing shift to the digital edge will also open businesses up to more complex cybersecurity threats.
 These threats can only be mitigated using new and innovative security strategies.